 If you become pregnant while taking SABRIL, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of antiepileptic medicine during pregnancy.

-Before giving SABRIL to your baby, tell the doctor about all of your baby's medical conditions, including if your baby has or ever had:
+Before giving SABRIL to your baby, tell the healthcare provider about all of your baby's medical conditions, including if your baby has or ever had:

 - an allergic reaction to SABRIL, such as hives, itching, or trouble breathing